Applied and Technical Studies

 Students who fail to meet the attendance requirements as outlined in their

-individual program guides may be subject to a failing grade or academic warning.
+individual program guides may be subject to withdrawal from the program.

 See UFV's Academic Warning policy (79) and Attendance policy (62).

-Students must complete all requirements with a minimum of 70% or better to
+Students must complete all courses of the program with a minimum of 70% or better to

 receive a Credit (CR) grade in order to graduate.

-end of the program may apply to their instructor for re-entry into the program
+end of the program may apply to the trades office for re-entry into the program

 the following year.
+It will be up to the discretion of the instructor and classroom space for the student to return to the program.
 Students who reapply may register as upgrading students and

 must complete all program requirements no later than May of the following year.